css-materials/course-site/content/homework/explore-data/index.md

 ---
 title: "HW02: Exploring and visualizing data"
-date: 2022-08-29T13:30:00-06:00  # Schedule page publish date
+date: 2022-10-06T13:30:00-06:00  # Schedule page publish date
-publishdate: 2019-03-01
+#publishdate: 2019-03-01

-draft: false
+draft: true
-type: post
+#type: post
 aliases: ["/hw02-explore-data.html"]

-summary: "Transform and explore a cleaned dataset on gun deaths in the United States."
+summary: "Transform and explore a cleaned dataset on gun deaths in the United States.
+Due Oct 14, 2022."
 ---

 # Overview

-Due by 11:59pm on September 6th.
+Due by 11:59pm on October 14th.

 Now that you've demonstrated your software is setup, the goal of this assignment is to practice transforming and exploring data.